Sorry, you need to enable JavaScript to visit this website.

 Postgraduate Study

 Postgraduate research in the Faculty of Music is centred on individual scholarly activity in fields such as historical musicology, analysis, ethnomusicology, performance studies, music and science, and composition.
-Doctoral students work in close contact with one or more leading researchers in their field as well as participating in programmes of skills training and research colloquia; there are also opportunities to gain experience in teaching.
-The overwhelming majority of graduate students in the Faculty undertake research that is directly connected with the special research interests of members of the Faculty.
-Intending applicants are strongly advised to make contact with a prospective supervisor prior to making a formal application in order to discuss the feasibility of their proposed research.
+Doctoral students work in close contact with one or more leading researchers in their field as well as participate in programmes of skills training and research colloquia; there are also opportunities to gain experience in teaching.
+The overwhelming majority of postgraduate students in the Faculty undertake research that is directly connected with the special research interests of members of the Faculty.
+Intending applicants are strongly advised to make contact with a prospective Supervisor prior to making a formal application in order to discuss the feasibility of their proposed research.

-Learning Outcomes
+Learning outcomes

-By the end of the programme students should have acquired:
+By the end of the programme, students should have acquired:

-• knowledge of and expertise in the techniques and methods appropriate to their chosen subject of study;
+• knowledge of and expertise in the techniques and methods appropriate to their chosen subject of study

-• a clear understanding of the scope and applicability of their research in broader contexts.
+• a clear understanding of the scope and applicability of their research in broader contexts

 Continuing